-- Gain a general understanding of each program, allowing you to answer basic questions. - Include references, stories and anecdotes regarding SLPs in prepared speeches. - Give equal attention to all of the SLPs. - Work with your board to set aside funds in your budget for each SLP administrator to participate in education and training provided by Kiwanis International. - Attend the Key Leader event in your district.
-If one doesn't exist, work with staff to start the program in your district.
-Key Leader is a proven experiential leadership development program for Key Club members and non-Key Club students and is a great way to recruit future Key Club members.
-Also new since 2021 we have a virtual Key Leader experience.
-Key-Leader.org. - Try to attend district conventions for Key Club, CKI and Aktion Club (if applicable).
-You do not need to attend every SLP event, board meeting and so forth, but try to stay aware of your district's SLP calendar, including a special week dedicated to each SLP. - One way to increase Kiwanis family engagement is to host CKI, Key Club and KI district events together to create synergy between the different clubs.
-Remember to follow youth protection guidelines when hosting events in conjunction with your SLP clubs. - Correspond regularly with SLP district leaders (e.g., the Key Club and CKI governors) to provide advice, coaching and acknowledgment of their accomplishments - and to listen to their perspectives on issues.
+- Gain a general understanding of each program, allowing you to answer basic questions. - Include references, stories and anecdotes regarding SLPs in prepared speeches. - Give equal attention to all of the SLPs. - Work with your board to set aside funds in your budget for each SLP administrator to participate in education and training provided by Kiwanis International. - Try to attend district conventions for Key Club, CKI and Aktion Club (if applicable).
+You don't have to attend every SLP event, board meeting and so forth, but stay aware of your district's SLP calendar, including a special week dedicated to each SLP. - One way to increase Kiwanis family engagement is to host CKI, Key Club and Kiwanis district events together to create synergy between the different clubs.
+Remember to follow youth protection guidelines when hosting events in conjunction with your SLP clubs. - Correspond regularly with SLP district leaders (e.g., the Key Club and CKI governors) to provide advice, coaching and acknowledgment of their accomplishments - and to listen to their perspectives on issues. - Invite the Key Club and CKI governors to Kiwanis district events, and provide them with significant opportunities to contribute (e.g., speaking in general sessions).
+Include SLP education in your lieutenant-governor training and expect them to include it in their division council meetings. - When speaking to Kiwanis clubs, know which SLPs they sponsor and thank them for their sponsorship.

-- Invite the Key Club and CKI governors to Kiwanis district events, and provide them with significant opportunities to contribute (e.g., speaking in general sessions).
-Include SLP education in your lieutenant-governor training and expect them to include it in their division council meetings. - When speaking to Kiwanis clubs, know which SLPs they sponsor and thank them for their sponsorship. - Know the 10 basic obligations of SLP sponsorship.
+- Know the 10 basic obligations of SLP sponsorship.
 (See the list on the next page.) - Delegate.
 Appoint good, responsive administrators and let them do their jobs.
 Your primary role is to help them work well with one another. - Know where the unsponsored SLP clubs are in your district, and work hard to build a Kiwanis club to support them. - Ensure that district administrators take part in Kiwanis International training, and encourage them as they create new SLP clubs and support existing ones in your district. - Grow Kiwanis clubs and membership in your district!
 Strong SLP clubs result from strong Kiwanis clubs.
 If one of your primary goals is to build SLPs, shift that goal toward building Kiwanis clubs to support more SLPs. - Check to see which SLP club categories can be formed into a district or remain a district. - Appoint strong Kiwanis International members as Kiwanis advisors.
-Currently over 50% of SLPs do not have a Kiwanis advisor on record.
+Currently, over 50% of SLPs do not have a Kiwanis advisor on record.